dyxstat/ViralCC/README.md

 --min-match: Accepted alignments must be at least N matches (default 30)
 --min-k: Lower bound of k for determining the host poximity graph (default 4)
---random-seed: Random seed for the Leiden clustering (default 42)
---cover: Cover existing files.
+--random-seed: Random seed for the Leiden clustering (default 42) --cover (optional): Cover existing files.
 Otherwise, an error will be returned if the output file is detected to exist.
--v: Verbose output about more specific details of the ViralCC procedure.
+-v (optional): Verbose output about more specific details of the ViralCC procedure.
 ```
 ### Input File